Randy Henderson (politician): Mayor of Fort Myers

 Henderson was elected Mayor of Fort Myers in 2009, and reelected in 2013 and 2017.

 In November 2020, Henderson resigned as mayor to run in that year's election to represent Florida's 19th congressional district.
 He was defeated in the Republican primary for the seat, finishing fifth.

 Community affairs

-Randy has been involved in community affairs for years serving on the following boards:
+Henderson has been involved in community affairs for years serving on the following boards: